Benjamín Inostroza: Career

 However, Inostroza's career didn't go as expected.
 He failed to find a regular place in U. de Chile's senior side and went on loan to lower-division Deportes Pintana.
 Later he joined Audax Italiano's youth side, but never made it into the club's senior side.
 Inostroza spent the rest of his career in the lower divisions of Chilean football.

+In December 2025, Inostroza signed with Curicó Unido from Deportes Melipilla.